Jason-Kim1023/Jason-Kim1023/README.md

 Student learning Comp Sci @ UVA
 -------------------------------

-As a Junior in the College of Arts and Sciences majoring in Computer Science, I have grown to have a passion for all aspects of Computer Science.
+As a Senior in the College of Arts and Sciences majoring in Computer Science, I have grown to have a passion for all aspects of Computer Science.
 However, I have a particular interest in backend work.
 The past summer, I had the opportunity to work with the team at Metlife!
 I am very interest in building my technical skills and meeting new people!
 Do not be shy to connect with me on LinkedIn!

 Check out the navigation project I completed with a team at the Unversity of Virginia!: https://github.com/uva-cs3240-f23/project-a-03

 * 🌍  I'm based in Fairfax, Virginia/Charlottesville,Virginia/Seattle, Washington
 * 🖥️  See my portfolio at [TBD - for now look at what I have!](https://github.com/Jason-Kim1023/JasonKimPortfolioWebsite)
 * ✉️  You can contact me at [jasonjihoonkimmail@gmail.com](mailto:jasonjihoonkimmail@gmail.com)
-* 🧠  I'm learning Keras and Tensorflow, AWS/EC2, React.js, and the C Language/Linux!
+* 🧠  I'm learning Cloud Computing, Machine Learning/AI, React.js

 ### Skills